 The latest information on new developments, closures, roadworks and any general works that may impact your break is listed below.
 We will update this information as soon as we have finalised confirmation of any changes and updates and we kindly ask that you check back regularly.
 Our aim is to be as open and honest as we can, though please bear in mind that there may be emergency situations that we are unable to communicate in advance.

-We will be upgrading the changing areas in Aqua Sana at both Elveden & Longleat Forest this summer.
-We are working to ensure disruption is kept to an absolute minimum, however, shower facilities will be limited during certain phases of the work.
+This autumn we will be taking the opportunity to make improvements to the changing areas at our spa in Longleat Forest.
+We will work to ensure any disruption is kept to an absolute minimum but it will mean that our shower facilities may be limited during certain phases of the work.

-• Work at Longleat Forest will start 27th July 2015 and we hope to be finished by mid-September
+The improvements at Longleat Forest will start 2nd November 2015 and we hope to be finished by early December.

-All other facilities at Aqua Sana are unaffected by the above works.
+All other facilities at Aqua Sana are unaffected by the above works and we are very excited about revealing our new changing rooms in December.

 Sports Café refurbishment at Whinfell Forest